By BeachRock Bill

 So why do some breweries serve subpar beer and how is it that many of the ones that do, survive, and even thrive?
 A perfect example of this is a brewery located just down the street from my house.
 This small brewery/taproom has an awesome location in a beach community with sunset views, a sleek and trendy vibe inside, a friendly knowledgeable staff, and yes, underwhelming beer at best…and it’s always packed!

 They have been so successful, in fact, they have expanded into three more beach locations around Southern California.
 For a long time, I was confused about why people would flock to this place, but I’ve slowly come to realize that, for a lot of people, it’s not about the beer at all, or at the least, it’s way down their list.
 Vibe, location, trendiness, and service are the bigger draws to a lot of people.
 For me, though, beer is número uno, so even though the intimate hip taproom is within walking distance, I rarely visit.

 “You’re all just Tourists”

 I think my epiphany on the brewing is easy subject began at a holiday party last year hosted by the brewery where I work as a Tapster.
-Our then-Head of Sales and Marketing, about five beers into the evening, came over and to my face called homebrewers like me “beer industry tourists.”
-Hackles raised, I shot back what an absurd statement that was, and proceeded to recite the dozens of former Homebrewers I knew who had gone on to start successful breweries.
+Our then-Head of Sales and Marketing, about five beers into the evening, came over and to my face called homebrewers like me who get into the business- “beer industry tourists.”
+Hackles raised, I shot back what an absurd statement that was, and proceeded to recite a countless list of former Homebrewers who had gone on to start successful breweries.

 As I continued to name names, and as an exclamation point to my argument, I pointed to our owner and exclaimed, “HE started out as a homebrewer, is HE a tourist!!”
 The marketing guy dropped the subject pretty quickly, maybe being too buzzed for a coherent comeback, or maybe reluctant to push his point with the owner listening in.